Alestrio/CiscoCoinManager/README.md

 via Gretty's `./gradlew appRun`.
 The Ultimate edition will allow you to run the project in Tomcat - this is the recommended option for a real development.

-> This is a port of [Skeleton Starter Flow](https://github.com/vaadin/skeleton-starter-flow) to Kotlin+Gradle.

 ## Supported Modes